The Bolt Apps

 If tapping on an audio card they'll have various options per track, be able to navigate the app while listening by taking advantage of our mini player, or go to our in-app audio player.

-Edition behaviour is slightly different.
 An initial tap into an edition will take the user into a timeline-styled table of contents with additional features such as collapsible sections.
+Some clients choose to skip the table of contents, in particular if we do not have useful images or descriptions for each page.

 If you're interested in more detailed information about design and configuration elements of each feature then click through to the above hyperlinked sections.